koloo91/monhttp/README.md

 docker run -p 8081:8081 koloooo/monhttp
 ```

-To save the config.yml from the container for later, you need to mount the path `/monhttp/config`.
+To save the config.env from the container for later, you need to mount the path `/monhttp/config`.
 Add a volume for this
 when starting the container.

 ``` shell